Skip to main content

 Myoclonus

-Characterized by jerky contractions of muscle groups, myoclonus isn’t a disease but a symptom of diseases including Parkinson’s disease.
+Characterized by jerky contractions of muscle groups, myoclonus isn’t a disease but a symptom of diseases such as Parkinson’s disease.
 Symptoms can include muscle twitches in your hand, arm, leg or face — sometimes in several muscle groups at the same time.

 Tourette syndrome